nasa/cFE/README.md

 - For primary-only header config: telemetry header required to 64 bit boundary (affects all receivers)
 - For primary and extended header config: command header required padding to 64 bit boundary (affects all senders)
 - Refactor `CFE_TIME_RegisterSynchCallback` to only have one return point and eliminates "possible uninitialized variable" static analysis warning
-- None of these changes are expected to cause problematic.
+- None of these changes are expected to be problematic.
 - Addresses message delivery issues due to inconsistent locking by reworking cFE-SB API implementation.
 Ensures all events are generated and counters are incremented consistently by avoiding early returns in functions and using the `PendingEventID` register to record what event ID should be sent per the current operation.
 - Employs the `CFE_ES_ResourceID_t` type and related patterns for managing the SB Pipe IDs.
 - Will break code which directly accessed these items without going through the lookup function.